 Light on bandwidth.
 Easy to implement.
 Built-in agent deployment functionality.
 The reporting has been built-in and seems a bit limited.6 User reviewsCustomer feedback85%

-SAM Tools SaaS Optimisation Market Guide ITAM Automation Tools - Market Guide Market Guide - Mobile Device Management for ITAM SaaS Subscription Management - Market Guide SaaS Subscription Management - Market Guide SAM Tools Universe (2016) SaaS Management Market Report (2020)
+SAM Tools SaaS Optimisation Market Guide ITAM Automation Tools - Market Guide Market Guide - Mobile Device Management for ITAM SaaS Subscription Management - Market Guide SaaS Management - Market Guide SAM Tools Universe (2016) SaaS Management Market Report (2020)